Blubberkins/COMP6080-Presto/README.md

 #### 2.4.4.
 URL Updating

-* For both editing a slideshow deck and previewing presentation, when on a particular slide, the slide number should be reflected in the URL such that if the page is refreshed or URL is shared, it rediects other users to that exact same slide.
+* For both editing a slideshow deck and previewing presentation, when on a particular slide, the slide number should be reflected in the URL such that if the page is refreshed, the current user will be navigated to the same page.

 #### 2.4.5. 🙉🙉🙉Slide transitioning